aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/region-of-interest/_index.md

 - A barcode occupies a fixed area of a label or form.
 - Several different barcodes are placed in distinct regions of a single image.
 - You want to focus recognition on 1D or 2D barcodes in a specific part of the image.
-- You want to compare full-image recognition with targeted recognition inside a sub-region.
-- A barcode is offset inside a larger canvas (for example, centered with margins).

 All examples in this article are based on the sample class: